txus/terrorvm/README.md

 as well, so we're in a total of 8.

 Right after these counts, we have the literals, each one in its own line.
-There are two kinds of literals: integers and strings.
-Integers are just numbers, but strings must be preceded by a `"`.
+There are two kinds of literals: numbers and strings.
+Numbers are just numbers, but strings must be preceded by a `"`.

 And finally we get to eight lines of numbers, namely the instructions and their